 Laws require a corporation to have Shareholders, Directors, and Officers.
 The Shareholders of the corporation have been defined as the Members entitled to vote at the annual Conference.
 This includes Delegates, Trustees, and voting Committee Chairs.
-The Trustees of the Society of MA also serve as Directors of the corporation.
-The MA World Services Corporation is a nonprofit incorporated under the laws of the state of California, USA.
+The Trustees also serve as Directors of the corporation.
+The MA World Services Corporation is a nonprofit incorporated under the laws of the state of California.
 It has further been accepted as a charitable organization under US Internal Revenue Code Section 501(c)(3).
 Contributions to the corporation may be tax-deductible.